5 Myths about Financial Planning

 Managing finances can be daunting with all the intricacies and uncertainties involved.
 Even if you feel like you’re successfully tackling some aspects of your finances—such as paying down debt or saving for retirement—you might still feel like you’re not doing enough.
 Questions may continue to loom in your mind.
 “Am I saving enough for retirement?”
 “Are there tax benefits I’m missing out on?”
 “Should I try to pay down my mortgage more quickly?”
 The answers to these challenging questions and others depend upon your unique financial situation and goals.
 And for many, a financial advisor can help answer these and other questions, develop a financial plan, and help you work toward your goals.
 However, many people are hesitant to work with a financial planner, often due to myths or misconceptions about financial planning.
 Here, we’ve attempted to address five common myths about financial planning.

 “When life throws you a curveball, grab a bat and swing.”
-A cliché to be sure, however, it highlights an important part of financial planning: adjusting to meet the new opportunities and challenges that life throws your way.
-For example, changes in employment or marriage status, an increase or reduction in cash flow, or the birth of a baby introduce new considerations for financial planning.
-Each of these requires additional thought and may change your goals—as well as the plan to achieve them.
+The old saying rings true in financial planning as well.
+An important part to organizing your finances is to constantly adjust your plans to meet the new opportunities and challenges that life throws your way.
+Some changes that warrant a change in financial planning may be: changes in employment or marriage status, an increase or reduction in cash flow, or the birth of a baby.
+These all introduce new considerations for financial planning and require additional thought.
+These changes may also impact your long term goals, thus changing the plan to achieve them.

-The sandwich generation in particular—those who face the realities of supporting both children and aging parents at the same time—understands all too well that financial goals and priorities change as unanticipated financial obligations arise.
+The sandwich generation —those who face the realities of supporting both children and aging parents at the same time— especially understands that financial goals and priorities change as unanticipated financial obligations arise.
 Diligent financial planning can help ease the stress associated with the unique challenge of spreading financial support across three generations.

-Investment managers typically focus on investing your money based on the investment objective for the strategy they manage and not necessarily your specific risk profile.
+Investment managers typically focus on investing your money based on their strategy objective – growing your money in a certain time frame – and not necessarily your specific risk profile and financial obligations.
 While some investment managers consider broader financial implications, others may not consider tax aspects, such as capital gains, or other important variables.
 Comprehensive financial planning considers the whole picture, which is developing a plan that is unique to your risk profile and individual situation.

 Many investors, because they are conscious of fees, believe the best choice is to “Do-It-Yourself” (DIY) to save money on the management of finances.
 This mindset ignores the value of your own time, as well as the value that trained professionals can add when it comes to tax planning, estate planning and other potentially complex areas.

-DIYers are also greatly susceptible to missing out on money-saving opportunities and making unfavorable, emotional decisions, like bailing out of the market at precisely the wrong time.
-Financial planners act as coaches who offer an objective eye – eschewing this emotional short-term thinking in favor of rational, long-term planning.
+DIYers are also greatly susceptible to missing out on money-saving opportunities and making unfavorable, emotional decisions, like bailing out of the market at the wrong time.
+Financial planners act as coaches who offer an objective eye – avoiding emotional short-term thinking in favor of rational, long-term planning.

 Some people believe that the fees paid to a financial planner are too high to justify.
 Concerns over fees are often compounded by the fact that many individuals—even those who currently work with an advisor—have no idea what they are paying for.
 Good financial advisors are transparent about their fees and will clearly convey what you get for the fees you pay.